oatmealsquares/TicTacTwo/README.md

  The Winner function has a playerWin scoreboard which keeps track of each player’s number of wins; at the end it compares the scores and returns an int representing the player who won (1 for O, -1 for X), or a tie or no win.
  Before quitting, the game thanks the player for playing by assigning the Player to a gameOver boolean variable in TT2().

-Player function deals with moves.
+Player function deals with moves:

  If no win is detected, the Player function gets a move by calling the HumanStrat or AIStrat that is the player which is identified by finding if the turns is even or odd.
  The strategy functions return different length arrays, and that is used to distinguish between different moves; non-move options like quit and the rulebook will have different elements which will be used to return true to    get out of the function or print the rules.
  Strategy functions returning a 2-element array are specifying a position to place the player’s piece.